Milnerton

 View from Milnerton beach towards Cape Town, showing Table Mountain, Lion's Head and Signal Hill.

 Milnerton is a seaside town on Table Bay and is located north of Cape Town in South Africa.
-It is located 11 kilometres to the north of the city's centre.
+It is located 11 kilometres to the north of the city's CBD.
+In terms of the City of Cape Town metro's planning districts, Milnerton is considered a suburb in the Blouberg region.
+The area comprises a mix of residential, commercial, and industrial land.

 Geography

 Milnerton lies on the Western Seaboard of Cape Town, also known as the Blaauwberg Coast, just north of the city along Table Bay.
 Although Milnerton is a town in its own right, it still regarded as a suburb of Cape Town.
 It is bordered by Cape Town and Goodwood to the south, Blouberg to the north and Parow to the east.

 Much of the town is situated east of the Diep River lagoon (Milnerton Lagoon) with the exception of the coastal suburbs of Woodbridge Island, Sunset Links and Sunset Beach situated west of the lagoon.
 Milnerton Central, only about 0,1 km^{2} in size is situated between Marine Drive and Koeberg Road and is situated east of Woodbridge Island.